needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 The depth subsystem doesn't require additional resources, so enabling it doesn't affect performance

-ARKit's depth subsystem will only ever produce a single [XRPointCloud](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).
+ARKit's depth subsystem only ever produces a single [XRPointCloud](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).

 For more information, see the [ARSubsystems depth subsystem documentation](xref:arsubsystems-depth-subsystem).